grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 ##### Pre-requisites

-The LokiStack adminisrator is required to create a custom Azure Managed Identity and an associated federated credentials to trust the LokiStack's Kubernetes ServiceAccount.
+The LokiStack administrator is required to create a custom Azure Managed Identity and associated federated credentials to trust LokiStack's Kubernetes ServiceAccount.

 1. Create an Azure Managed Identity on the same resource group as the Kubernetes cluster hosting LokiStack: